-Altera recommends that you do not overwrite the factory hardware and factory software images unless you are an expert with the Altera tools or deliberately overwriting the factory design.
+Altera recommends that you do not overwrite the factory hardware and factory software images unless you are an expert with the Altera tools.
 If you unintentionally overwrite the factory hardware or factory software image, refer to "Restoring the Flash Device to the Factory Settings" on page A-4.